 After the contest ends, our team will pick the best entry (best because it’s correct, insightful, entertaining or a combination of those).
 That person will win a $100 Amazon Gift Certificate.
-And two runners-up will be chosen to receive their choice of a $25 Dining Gift Certificate, or a personally autographed copy of my best-selling book, Bank On Yourself: The Life-Changing Secret to Growing and Protecting Your Financial Future.
+And two runners-up will be chosen to receive their choice of a $25 Dining Gift Certificate, or a personally autographed copy of my best-selling book.

 Three more winners will be chosen at random – all entries containing at least one correct answer will be entered into a random drawing for another $100 Amazon Gift Certificate and two prizes of your choice of a $25 Dining Gift Certificate or autographed book.
 (Sorry – U.S. residents only.)

 Although there are five questions, you don’t have to answer all of them to qualify.